Updated April 2026 18 min read

 Renters and permissions

 A landlord's reasonable grounds for refusal are limited to genuine structural concerns about the balcony's integrity, listed building restrictions, or issues with the building's overall electrical capacity.
-Aesthetic preference alone is not considered reasonable refusal under the Act.
+Aesthetic preference alone is not considered reasonable refusal.

 What to do in practice

 Notify your landlord in writing before installing.
-A simple letter explaining the system is portable, requires no drilling into the building structure, and can be removed when you leave is usually enough.
+A simple letter explaining the system is portable, requires no drilling, and can be removed when you leave is usually enough.
 If your landlord declines, ask for specific grounds in writing.

 If you reach an impasse, Citizens Advice can advise on your rights under the Renters' Rights Act.

 Portability matters: Plug-in solar systems are designed to be taken with you.
 When you move, you unplug, unmount, and reinstall at your next home.
-Nothing is left behind for the landlord to worry about.
+Nothing is left behind.

 How installation works